-As a member of Standardbred Canada, it is your right and your responsibility to uphold the welfare, regardless of value, of horses you own or use or have in your care, and to ensure they are not subjected to abuse, neglect or mistreatment.
-STANDARDBRED CANADA is committed to:
+As a member of Standardbred Canada, it is your right and your responsibility to uphold the welfare of horses you own or use or have in your care, and to ensure they are not subjected to abuse or neglect.

-- Upholding the welfare of horses, regardless of value, as a primary consideration in all activities.
+Upholding the welfare of horses as a primary consideration in all activities.

-- Requiring owners, trainers, drivers and grooms to know and follow their sanctioning organization's rules and to work within industry regulations in all equine activities and businesses.
+All Standardbred Canada members and/or licensees (e.g., owners, trainers, drivers, breeders, grooms, etc.) know and follow their respective sanctioning organization's rules and to work within industry regulations in all equine activities and businesses.

-- The standard by which conduct or treatment will be measured is that which a reasonable person, informed and experienced in generally accepted equine practices, would determine to be neither cruel, abusive nor inhumane.
+The standard by which conduct or treatment will be measured is that which a reasonable person, informed and experienced in generally accepted equine practices, would determine to not cause neither abuse nor neglect to the horse.

 Codes of Practice